xchrisbailey/chrisbaileydev_v2/content/posts/java-io-stream.md

 System.out.println();
 ```

-`java•System.in` is an example of a stream that reads data from a user's keyboard.
+`System.in` is an example of a stream that reads data from a user's keyboard.

-Java contains the class `java•java.io.InputStream` which is the base class for all input streams.
-An InputStream is a `java•Byte Stream` , which means all data will be read in byte by byte.
+Java contains the class `java.io.InputStream` which is the base class for all input streams.
+An InputStream is a `Byte Stream` , which means all data will be read in byte by byte.

 ### 🦦 Combining Streams

-- 👓 Reader: wrapper around streams that allows you to read `java•chars`
+- 👓 Reader: wrapper around streams that allows you to read `chars`
-- 📚 BufferedReader: wrapper that can be used around `java•Reader` .
+- 📚 BufferedReader: wrapper that can be used around `Reader` .
 This allows you to reader more than one character at once, reducing system calls and improving performance (in most cases)

 ```java
 BufferedReader in = new BufferedReader(new InputStreamReader(System.in));
 ```

-- 📃 Scanner: used to read specific data (int, long, double), and has methods like the following to make it easier `java•nextInt()` , `java•nextDouble()` , `java•nextLine()` , [etc](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html#method.summary). `java•Scanner` will add overhead to your application and should be used accordingly.
+- 📃 Scanner: used to read specific data (int, long, double), and has methods like the following to make it easier `nextInt()` , `nextDouble()` , `nextLine()` , [etc](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html#method.summary). `Scanner` will add overhead to your application and should be used accordingly.

 ### 📖 Reading From Files

-`java•FileInputStream` gathers data from a file byte by byte.
+`FileInputStream` gathers data from a file byte by byte.
 It is intended to be used for gathering raw bytes from things like images.
-For handling text encoding wrapping it with an `java•InputStreamReader` will take care of this for you.
-Much like `java•InputStream` we can wrap this with a `java•BufferedReader` to allow the reading of multiple characters rather than going one by one.
+For handling text encoding wrapping it with an `InputStreamReader` will take care of this for you.
+Much like `InputStream` we can wrap this with a `BufferedReader` to allow the reading of multiple characters rather than going one by one.

-This was thought of in advanced and we have been provided with the `java•FileReader` class that combines `java•FileInputStream` and `java•InputStreamReader` for us already.
+This was thought of in advanced and we have been provided with the `FileReader` class that combines `FileInputStream` and `InputStreamReader` for us already.

 #### FileReader

 This example will read each character in the provided file (example.txt) in this example.
-Once we've grabbed the contents of the file we go through byte by byte by assigning the current byte to `java•c` with the `java•.read()` method, and looping until it returns -1.
-Since we are only reading bytes to print these out to the console we'll need to cast `java•c` to a `java•char` .
-Once we are finished reading the stream we'll need to close it by issuing `java•fio.close()` inside the `java•finally` block.
-When ran each character in the file is printed to console on its own line due to using `java•System.out.println` .
+Once we've grabbed the contents of the file we go through byte by byte by assigning the current byte to `c` with the `.read()` method, and looping until it returns -1.
+Since we are only reading bytes to print these out to the console we'll need to cast `c` to a `char` .
+Once we are finished reading the stream we'll need to close it by issuing `fio.close()` inside the `finally` block.
+When ran each character in the file is printed to console on its own line due to using `System.out.println` .

 ```java
 // FileIOExample.java